top of page

 4. Comparative testing

-Comparative testing is used to compare two or more concept ideas to see how they measure up to against each other by evaluating the performance of these concepts along with their appeal, strengths and weaknesses.
+Description: Comparative testing is used to compare two or more concept ideas to see how they measure up to against each other by evaluating the performance of these concepts.
+This approach helps to identify preferences and strengths/weaknesses between the concepts being tested.

 There are some great examples of concept testing to show the importance of